SrideviAkondi/Sequelize-crud-workshop/README.md

 ##### Installing Git on Windows

-Download Git from Git for Windows and install it.
+Download Git from Git for Windows- https://gitforwindows.org/ and install it.

 ##### Installing Git on Mac